 Sex discrimination is defined as the differential treatment of students and staff within the college community on the basis of sex in employment, educational programs and activities.
-Sex discrimination examples in the
+Sex discrimination examples in the treatment of students include, but are not limited to:

 - Admissions.

-- · Access to programs and facilities.
+- Access to programs and facilities.

 - Vocational education.

 - Physical education.

 - Competitive athletics.

 - Graduation requirements.